dandean/comfydb/README.md

 string.
 ComfyDB passes everything you save through a JSON filter, ensuring that when put data in, you will get it back in the correct data-type.

+**N'Sync**: One of the great things about localStorage is that when you modify your data the "storage" event is fired in every window.
+This notifies other instances of your application, which may be running in other tabs or windows, about changes to your runtime application state.
+The sad sad sad part is that every browser implements this event differently.
+ComfyDB takes care of the ugly parts and ensures that the correct event handlers are set up.
+ComfyDB uses **feature detection rather than user-agent sniffing**, so ComfyDB will continue to work as expected as browsers normalize their behavior.

-**ComfyDB is supported in all major browsers**, including Safari 4, Chrome, Firefox 3.5 and IE8.
+**ComfyDB is supported in all major modern browsers**, including Safari 4, Chrome, Firefox 3.5 and IE8.
 If a browser supports localStorage, it can run ComfyDB.

 ## Simple examples: ##